 The taxpayer must submit transfer pricing documentation that fulfills the Swedish content requirements upon the STA’s request

 The documented transfer pricing policy should not deviate significantly from common international transfer pricing standards

-- The taxpayer must have applied the documented policy and methods in practice.
+The taxpayer must have applied the documented policy and methods in practice.

 Economic analysis and how to demonstrate an arm’s length result

-- - Sweden follows the guidance contained in the OECD Guidelines regarding comparability analysis.
+Sweden follows the guidance contained in the OECD Guidelines regarding comparability analysis.

 There is no preference in Sweden for domestic comparables over foreign comparables.

 The use of an arm’s length range and/or statistical measure for determining arm’s length remuneration is commonly used.

 The STA does not use secret comparables for transfer pricing assessment purposes.
 There are no TP “safe harbors” or norms in the Sweden.

 Advance Pricing Agreements (APAs), dispute avoidance and resolution

 Advance Pricing Arrangements (APAs) are mutual agreements between the STA (the Swedish Competent Authority is part of the STA) and a foreign jurisdiction’s competent authority, covering the pricing of cross-border intra-group transactions.
 The procedure is initiated by the taxpayer by sending a written application to the STA.
-The taxpayer will be given the opportunity to a meeting with the STA to discuss the APA prior to sending the application, should the taxpayer want to.
+The taxpayer will be given the opportunity to a meeting with the STA to discuss the APA prior sending the application, should the taxpayer want to.

-- Only bilateral and multilateral APAs are accepted in Sweden and the arrangements are entered under the Mutual Agreement Procedure (MAP) regime in the applicable tax treaty/treaties (OECD Model Tax Convention, Article 25).
+Only bilateral and multilateral APAs are accepted in Sweden and the arrangements are entered under the Mutual Agreement Procedure (MAP) regime in the applicable tax treaty/treaties (OECD Model Tax Convention, Article 25).
 Thus, APAs are only available if there is a tax treaty in force between Sweden and the foreign tax jurisdiction(s).

 An APA application will be accepted and an APA may be reached if

-the application does not only cover issues of less complexity or minor transactions
+the application does not only cover issues of less complexity or minor transactions;

-the taxpayer provides the information necessary for the MAP and for a correct APA
+the taxpayer provides the information necessary for the MAP and for a correct APA;

 the transfer pricing method described in the APA, after potential adjustments, can be deemed to give an arm’s length result.

-- Unilateral APAs are not accepted in Sweden.
+Unilateral APAs are not accepted in Sweden.

-- The charge for an APA is SEK 150,000 per country involved for the first application.
+The charge for an APA is SEK 150,000 per country involved for the first application.
 The charge is reduced for any additional applications.

-- Sweden has an extensive treaty network, and the MAP regime can be available if double tax occurs.
+Sweden has an extensive treaty network, and the MAP regime can be available if double tax occurs.

-- There are exemptions from the transfer pricing documentation rules for smaller groups.
-For financial years starting on 1 April 2017 or later, a company is not liable to prepare transfer pricing documentation in accordance with the Swedish rules if, in the financial year prior to the tax year subject to review, the company is part of a group of related companies which has:
+There are exemptions from the transfer pricing documentation rules for smaller groups.
+For financial years starting on April 1 2017 or later, a company is not liable to prepare transfer pricing documentation in accordance with the Swedish rules if, in the financial year prior to the tax year subject to review, the company is part of a group of related companies which has:

-- less than 250 employees
+less than 250 employees; and

-- total assets not exceeding SEK 400 million.
+total assets not exceeding SEK 400 million.

-- Further, transactions that are considered insignificant does not need to be documented.
+Further, transactions that are considered insignificant does not need to be documented.
 An assessment of whether a transaction is to be regarded as insignificant shall be done on a case-by-case basis.
 However, if the aggregated transaction value for all transactions between the Swedish entity and the foreign affiliate during the financial year under review has been less than SEK 5,000,000, the transactions are always considered insignificant.
-For intangible assets, the foregoing is true only if the intangible assets involved in the transaction do not pertain to the company’s core business.
+For intangible assets, the foregoing is true only if the intangible assets involved in the transaction does not pertain to the company’s core business.